 Don’t make your essay hard to read – help out your admissions staff by telling a story of why you want to be part of their school.

-Always get straight to the point and keep your language simple – the readers will appreciate a shorter message with a lot of impact.
+Always get straight to the point and keep your language simple – the readers will appreciate a shorter message with many impacts.

 Let the reader know more about you, but do not drown the essay in unnecessary details.